 - Pan: if you use a smaller pie pan the tart will be taller or course, more in tune with traditional Thanksgiving pies.

 - Baking: don't overbake the filling and don't undertake it either.
 I know!
 It should still be a little jiggly when you take it out, and the pecans don't have to be burned.
 But make sure it's settled enough so it will firm up as it cools.

-- Storing: I like it the day it is baked, but it keeps for a day or two at room temperature.
+- Storing: I like it the day it is baked, but it stays at room temperature for a day or two.

 - Variation: walnuts can be used instead of pecans.
-And orange zest is a nice addition if you want to change it up a bit.
+And orange zest is a nice addition if you want to change it a bit.

 It's probably underbaked, or the recipe doesn't have enough eggs or binding ingredients to give it structure.
 It takes a while for the eggs and syrups to cook and firm up.
-Follow the instructions in the recipe and also check to see if it jiggles in the center.
+Follow the recipe instructions and check to see if it jiggles in the center.
 It should move slightly and not be completely firm.
 It will solidify as it cools down.
 If you feel it needs more time, lower the temperature to 325°F and leave it a bit longer.

-If what you want is another type of alcohol, you can use brandy or cognac.
-You can also increase the amount of vanilla extract and add some pure almond extract to complement it more.
+If you want another type of alcohol, you can use brandy or cognac.
+You can also increase the vanilla extract and add some pure almond extract to complement it more.